cabforum/servercert/docs/BR.md

 | `encipherOnly`     | N             | --               |
 | `decipherOnly`     | N             | --               |

 **Note**: At least one Key Usage MUST be set for RSA Public Keys.
 The `digitalSignature` bit is REQUIRED for use with modern protocols, such as TLS 1.3, and secure ciphersuites, while the `keyEncipherment` bit MAY be asserted to support older protocols, such as TLS 1.2, when using insecure ciphersuites.
 Subscribers MAY wish to ensure key separation to limit the risk from such legacy protocols, and thus a CA MAY issue a Subscriber certificate that only asserts the `keyEncipherment` bit.
-For most Subscribers, the `digitalSignature` bit is sufficient, while Subscribers that want to mix insecure and secure ciphersuites with the same algorithm MAY choose to assert both `digitalSignature` and `keyEncipherment` within the same certificate, although this SHOULD NOT be done by default.
+For most Subscribers, the `digitalSignature` bit is sufficient, while Subscribers that want to mix insecure and secure ciphersuites with the same algorithm may choose to assert both `digitalSignature` and `keyEncipherment` within the same certificate, although this is NOT RECOMMENDED.

 Table: Key Usage for ECC Public Keys